 The mandolin parts that you need to be able to identify and handle in order to successfully tune a mandolin, are:

-- The tuning pegs used to tighten or loosen up the strings
+- The mandolin tuning pegs used to tighten or loosen up the strings

 - The bridge that affects the mandolin sound (see intonation below)

-- The pen required to strum the strings
+- The pick required to strum the strings

-You need a reference sound to tune your mandolin.
+You need a reference sound for mandolin tuning.
 Your options are:

 - Use a tuning fork, a digital tuner, or a clip-on tuner